JoselleAstrid/ram-watch-cheat-engine/docs/tutorial/write_game_script.md

 `self:getGameStartAddress()` runs the scan, and we save the result to `self.startAddress` for access later.

-`self:getGameStartAddress()` only works for Dolphin games.
-If you have a non-Dolphin game, it's still useful to find some kind of start address for your game's memory.
-However, you'd replace `self:getGameStartAddress()` with the calculations that apply to your game.
+The pre-defined `getGameStartAddress` function is only available for Dolphin games.
+But if you have a non-Dolphin game, it's still useful to find some kind of start address for your game's memory.
+So you'd replace the `self:getGameStartAddress()` line with the calculations that apply to your game.

 ### Defining and displaying static RAM values